bulldog5046/Enecsys-Zigbee-HA/README.md

 3. Stack Profile = 0x00
 4. Permit Join must always be active

 Most Zigbee network parameters are configurable at runtime, however according the Zigbee 3 spec the TC-Link Key can only be set at complilation.
-It was therefore required to recompile the Z-Stack firmware for the Sonoff Zigbee Dongle Plus I was using.
+It was therefore required to recompile the Z-Stack firmware for the Sonoff Zigbee Dongle Plus I (Also known as model 'P') was using.
 [Z-Stack 3.x.0 recompiled](firmware/znp_CC1352P_2_LAUNCHXL_tirtos_ccs.hex)

 The PAN id and Stack Profile can be configred either in Zigpy configuration before the network is formed or by modifying the NVRAM with Zigpy_ZNP.Tools after the network has been formed.